ecomfi/.github/profile/README.md

 We also have a modern web hosted solution "Ecom Jet" with a NodeJS/React stack running on google cloud infrasctrure.

 We are recruiting full stack developers living in Finland (No Finnish skills required).
-If you are interested in joining our team contact our team manager sami.perasaari@ecom.fi
+If you are interested in joining our team, contact our team manager sami.perasaari@ecom.fi